APNIC-Labs/draft-kskroll-sentinel/README.md

    The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

+   This document comntains a number of terms related to the DNS.
+The current definitions of these terms can be found in [RFC7719].

 2. Sentinel Mechanism in Resolvers